 To get to this point, the hiring manager may have reviewed hundreds of resumes and developed criteria she would use for the selection of the right person for the job.
 She has probably planned a time line for hiring, developed hiring criteria, determined a compensation package for the job, and enlisted help of other managers to interview candidates.
 She may have even performed a number of phone interviews before bringing only a few of the best candidates in for interviews.
 It is likely she has certain qualities in mind that she is hoping you or another candidate will possess.
 Much work goes into the process of hiring someone, with selection being an important step in that process.
 A hiring process done correctly is time-consuming and precise.
 The interviewer should already have questions determined and should be ready to sell the organization to the candidate as well.
 This chapter will discuss the main components to the selection process.

 Here is how Dwight, from The Office, chooses to tackle his interviews:

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=45#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

-The Selection Process
+17. The Selection Process

 Learning Objective